The future of AI is flexible, reusable AI models that can be applied to just about any domain or industry task.

 What makes these new systems foundation models is that they, as the name suggests, can be the foundation for many applications of the AI model.
 Using self-supervised learning and transfer learning, the model can apply information it’s learnt about one situation to another.
 While the amount of data is considerably more than the average person needs to transfer understanding from one task to another, the end result is relatively similar: You learn to drive on one car, for example, and without too much effort, you can drive most other cars — or even a truck or a bus.

 We’ve seen what almost seems like inherent creativity in some of the early foundation models, with AI able to string together coherent arguments, or create entirely original pieces of art.
 But the value in foundation models can theoretically extend into any domain.
-At IBM Research, we’ve been studying for years on how to make AI’s applicability more broad and flexible, and since Stanford’s first paper on the topic in 2021, something we’ve been trying to bring to the world of industry.
+At IBM Research, we’ve been studying for years on how to make AI’s applicability more broad and flexible, and since Stanford’s first paper on the topic in 2021, it's something we’ve been trying to bring to the world of industry.

 Let’s take an example in the world of natural-language processing, one of the areas where foundation models are already quite well established.
 With the previous generation of AI techniques, if you wanted to build an AI model that could summarize bodies of text for you, you’d need tens of thousands of labeled examples just for the summarization use case.
 With a pre-trained foundation model, we can reduce labeled data requirements dramatically.
 First, we could fine-tune it domain-specific unlabeled corpus to create a domain-specific foundation model.
 Then, using a much smaller amount of labeled data, potentially just a thousand labeled examples, we can train a model for summarization.
 The domain-specific foundation model can be used for many tasks as opposed to the previous technologies that required building models from scratch in each use case.